 A national debt counselling charity with a network of 205 centres based in local churches.
 CAP offer hope and a solution to anyone in debt through its unique, in-depth service.
 Local centre in East Reading visit website for more details. www.capuk.org

 Debt Advice Foundation

 A registered national debt advice and education charity offering free, confidential support and advice to anyone worried about loans, credit and debt.
 Because they are a debt charity, you can be sure that the advice provided is impartial and based solely on what is best for you. www.debtadvicefoundation.org

-The help line and website are both run by National Debtline which offers free debt advice online through its My Money Steps tool and its web guides, fact sheets and sample letters.
-Helpline Tel: 0808 808 4000 www.mymoneysteps.org/
+The helpline and website offers free debt advice online including webchat, guides, fact sheets etc..
+Helpline Tel: 0808 808 4000 www.nationaldebtline.org

 Civil Legal Advice (CLA)

 A free and confidential advice service in England and Wales paid for by legal aid.
 If you are living on a low income or benefits, you may be eligible for free specialist advice from legal advisers on issues including: benefits and tax credits; debt, education; housing; employment; and family problems.
 The advice is independent and confidential.
 Community Legal Advice will ask you questions about your problem and find out what help you need.
 You will be asked a number of questions about your finances to see if you are eligible for legal aid. www.gov.uk/civil-legal-advice www.gov.uk/legal-aid/how-to-claim

 Find out how to identify a Loan Shark and how to report someone who approaches you. www.stoploansharks.co.uk